Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Variational Multi-Gaussian parametrization

-In the case of a many mode system we initialized the covariance matrices $\Sigma_i$ as a block diagonal matrices in which every block is determined by $M$-couples of parameters encoding $M$-single-mode squeezing operations on the vacuum state: $(\bm r$,$\bm \phi)$, where $\bm r = (r_1, ..., r_{M})$ and $\bm \phi = (\phi_1, ...,\phi_{M})$ [cf. Eq.~\eqref{eq:sigma_param}].
+In the case of \jac{the systems described in Sec. \ref{sec:single-kerr} and Sec. \ref{sec:bose-hubbard-steady}} we initialized the covariance matrices $\Sigma_i$ as a block diagonal matrices in which every block is determined by $M$-couples of parameters encoding $M$-single-mode squeezing operations on the vacuum state: $(\bm r$,$\bm \phi)$, where $\bm r = (r_1, ..., r_{M})$ and $\bm \phi = (\phi_1, ...,\phi_{M})$ \jac{while $M$ is the total number of bosonic modes of the system} [cf. Eq.~\eqref{eq:sigma_param}].
 While multi-mode correlations are still guaranteed by the presence of many Gaussian functions with different weights $c_i$, this parametrization scales linearly with the number of Gaussian functions.
-For the considered case of bi-Gaussians, in order to encode the covariance matrices of $2 N_{\rm G}$ Gaussians, we need $N_{G} \times {2M}$ real parameters. \\ Eventually, to fully encode $2 N_{\rm G}$ Gaussians we thus need a total number of $6 N_{\rm G} \times (M+1/6) $ variational parameters.
+For the considered case of bi-Gaussians, in order to encode the covariance matrices of $2 N_{\rm G}$ Gaussians, we need $N_{G} \times {2M}$ real parameters. \\ Eventually, to fully encode $2 N_{\rm G}$ Gaussian functions we thus need a total number of $6 N_{\rm G} \times (M+1/6) $ variational parameters.
 For example, to compute the dynamics of a $144$ bosonic sites with $16$ Gaussians, we unraveled the dynamical evolution of $6920$ parameters.
-This approach scales linearly both in the number $N_G$ of Gaussians and in the number $M$ of bosonic modes considered.
+This approach scales linearly both in the number $N_G$ of Gaussians and in the number $M$ of bosonic modes considered. \\ \jac{Since we explicitly evolve the set of parameters $\bm \theta$, special care must be taken with respect to their initialization. \jac{With this kind of parametrization, accomodating as initial state a general mixtures of $N$ squeezed coherent states can be perfomed exactly since, in phase-space, it is represented exactly by a sum of $N$ real-centered Gaussians, whose covariance matrix is uniquely determined by the squeezing factors.} \\ In Sec. \ref{sec:single-kerr} and Sec. \ref{sec:bose-hubbard-steady}, we adopt two different initial sets.
+As the first state $W_{\rm init,\, 0}$ we adopt a slight perturbation of the vacuum state where the squeezing parameters $(\bm r, \bm \phi)$ are initialized at random near zero.
+Specifically, we choose them uniformly distributed in the interval $(0,10^{-4}]$.
+The real parts of the centers $\alpha_i$ is chosen uniformly distributed between $0$ and $10^{-3}$ and the imaginary part $\beta_i$ between $10^{-3}$ and $10^{-5}$.
+The second initial state we consider, $W_{\rm init,\, 1}$, amounts to a small perturbations of the vacuum plus a displacement.
+This state is characterized by a non negligible initial number of photons.
+In this case, $(\bm r, \bm \phi)$ are uniformly randomly initialized in the interval $(0,0.01]$ while $\beta_i$ between $1.4\times 10^{-4}$ and $1.6\times 10^{-5}$.
+The parameters $\alpha_i$ are instead initialized as uniformly distributed between $0.13$ and $0.14$.
+Unless explicitly stated, all the figures int the paper were obtained using the initial condition $W_{\rm init,\, 0}$. \\ The choice of initial state $W_{\rm init,\, 1}$ was driven by the fact that, for low driving amplitudes $G$, the steady state is close to the bosonic vacuum.
+Initializing the system in this region would suppress transient dynamics and make the numerical fit of the decay rate more difficult.
+Therefore, we initialized the system in a state ``distant'' from the vacuum to enhance the transient dynamics.
+Moreover, as the initial state, we introduced a small perturbation around the vacuum.
+Initializing all Gaussian functions in the ansatz exactly in the vacuum state would render the geometric tensor $M$ in Eq.~\eqref{eq:DiracFrank} degenerate, thereby preventing the subsequent evolution. } \jac{